mxstn/mxstn.github.io/_posts/2026-07-15-carre_du_champ.md

 # World of rough stochastic processes

 Now say we are in the rough world of stochastic processes.
 Say we have a Markov process $X_t$.
-The law of $X_t$ is determined by testing with measurable functions f against the measure determined by $X_t$.
+The law of $X_t$ is determined by testing with measurable functions $f$ against the measure determined by $X_t$.
 Now we can mimic a derivative, similar to a derivative of a flow which gives a vector field.
 Since we are in the probabilistic, rough setting, we can consider a kind of conditional expectation derivative like

 $$
 \lim_{\tau \downarrow 0} \frac{1}{\tau} \E [f(X_{t+\tau}) - f(X_t) | X_t = x]